gemseo/gemseo/docs/software/system_architecture.md

 GEMSEO must provide generic interfaces, so that it can be integrated within any MDO platform technology.

-- Interfaces with external workflow engines , see [Interfacing simulation software](../interface/software_connection.md).
+- Interfaces with external workflow engines , see [The discipline, a key concept][the-discipline-a-key-concept].
 - Interfaces with external optimization algorithms , and DOE methods, MDA solvers, surrogate model.
 - Interfaces with the MDO platform.